Distinguishing number of Urysohn metric spaces: Distinguishing Number of Homogeneous Urysohn Metric Spaces

 \section{Distinguishing Number of Homogeneous Urysohn Metric Spaces}

-We now consider the general case of a universal spectrum $\SetS$, and let $\US$ be the homogeneous metric space with spectrum $\SetS$.
-Our aim is to show that in all cases the distinguishing number $\US$ is either two or infinite.
-When it is two, we will show this is so by decomposing $\US$ into a rigid subspace particularly constructed so that all automorphisms fixing this subspace also fix its complement.
+In this section, we show that the distinguishing number $\US$ is either 2 or infinite for any countable universal spectrum $\SetS$.
+When it is 2, we will show this is so by decomposing $\US$ into a rigid subspace particularly constructed so that all automorphisms fixing this subspace also fix its complement.

-In all but one cases, the rigid subspace is made from a rigid forest.
+In all cases but one, the rigid subspace is made from a rigid forest.
 First we show how to use the graph structure of a metric space.

 \begin{defin} Consider a metric space $\MS$ with distances in $\SetS \subseteq \Reals$.
 For $s\in \SetS$, the {\em $s$-distance graph} of $\MS$ is the (simple) graph on the elements of $\MS$ (as vertices), and two vertices are adjacent if and only if their distance is $s$. \end{defin}